Dr Simon Rowbottom - Chartered Psychologist in Oxfordshire & Buckinghamshire

 I offer evidence-based psychological therapies for a wide range of emotional, relational, and behavioural difficulties.
 I am trained in a range of therapeutic approaches, which means that I am able to consider a person’s difficulties in a way that suits their individual needs.
 I have experience with such issues as anxiety, depression, relationship issues, generalised anxiety disorder, panic disorder, and phobias.

 I provide a therapeutic experience where a person can feel safe and secure within a non-judgemental professional environment provided by a competent and experienced practitioner.
-As a registered and chartered psychologist, I am committed to the codes of ethics for the Health & Care Professions Council (HCPC) and the British Psychological Society (BPS) and adhere to their professional standards and practices.
+As a registered and chartered psychologist, I am committed to the codes of ethics for the British Psychological Society (BPS) and adhere to their professional standards and practices.

 I am an integrative practitioner, which means that I commonly work by combining a number of therapeutic approaches which are tailored to suit your specific, individual needs.
 The three main approaches I use are: